AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

 \textbf{Overview.} The main goal of our algorithm is to learn a target model, $\model$, by leveraging a trained source model ($\model=\model_\source$ at initialization) and unlabeled target data.
 Standard unconstrained self-training under a domain shift suffers from the problem of error accumulation.
 To address this, we present \method, a selective self-training strategy for source-free domain adaptive semantic segmentation (see Fig.~\ref{fig:approach}).

-Our method first uses a random crop and resize strategy to generate two aligned predictive views of each target image that capture model predictions across varying object scale and spatial context (Sec.~\ref{sec:viewgen}).
+Our method first uses a random crop, resize, and jitter strategy to generate two aligned predictive views of each target image that capture model predictions across varying object scale, spatial context, and color statistics (Sec.~\ref{sec:viewgen}).
 Next, \method identifies \emph{reliable} model predictions on which to self-train using self-supervised signals in the form of pixel-level predictive consistency across the two aligned views, as well as model confidence.
-Finally, the model is self-trained, using pseudolabels for reliable predictions and selectively interpolated pseudolabels for unreliable ones (Sec.~\ref{sec:sst}).
+Finally, the model is self-trained using pseudolabels for reliable predictions (Sec.~\ref{sec:sst}).